 13. The Rooftop

 This is definitely not a dive bar, but the Rooftop Bar on top of the Vendue Inn is not a bar you miss on a visit to Charleston.
 This bar is located down on the corner of Vendue Range and East Bay Street in the French Quarter District of Charleston (down the street from the Griffon).
 That location is close to perfect as far as views from the rooftop go: you can see all the various church spires of Charleston complementing the skyline, as well as the Charleston harbor and Ravenel bridge.
 The drinks aren’t cheap, but the view cannot be missed.

 There’s also an entertaining art display at the entrance from the elevators made of (non-sharp) pins you can push-in to make an artisitic impression with your body.
 The changing art gallery in the hallway leading to the elevator on the first floor of the Vendue Inn can be pretty fun, as well.

 The Vendue Inn is one of the best places to stay in historic downtown Charleston, by the way.

-And speaking of hotels with rooftop bars in downtown Charleston, funny story.
+And speaking of hotels with rooftop bars and restaurants in downtown Charleston, funny story:

-The Dewberry, a luxury hotel that recently opened on Marion Square, built a fantastic rooftop bar but didn’t give any notice to the Charleston Board of Architectural Review.
+The Dewberry Charleston, a luxury hotel that recently opened on Marion Square, built a fantastic rooftop bar but didn’t give any notice to the Charleston Board of Architectural Review.
 When the BAR found-out, they shut the place down immediately.
 Then the neighborhood got involved and made their displeasure heard.
-The last update was that the bar is closed indefinitely, though the Dewberry, “continues to work to a solution”, as their staff is trained to explain.

 Another rooftop bar is at the Market Pavilion.
 It’s not as good of a view, and the drinks are even more expensive than at the Vendue.
 Try it for yourself, though.